-Employees may also take unpaid time off to observe other religious holidays.
-You must notify your supervisor or manager one week before the desired day off.
+To be eligible to have such a request granted, you must notify your supervisor or manager one week before the desired day off.

 Benefits

 The Company sponsors and offers several different benefits for certain eligible employees.
 Benefits may be added, expanded, reduced, deleted or otherwise modified by the Company at our sole discretion.